by P. Novakovic, MD

 2 – tibial portion of the sciatic nerve

 As you may see from Fig. 1 the common peroneal portion of the sciatic nerve is more frequently in trouble.
 This is why patients with PMS are more likely to develop sensory and motor abnormalities within the distribution of the common peroneal nerve (Lee and Tsai, 1974; Limansky, 1988).
-However, both portions or only the tibial nerve portion can be entrapped as well.
-For those patients, the clinical picture of Sciatic Nerve Neuralgia is much more intense and they struggle with constant flare ups during their entire life.
+However, both portions or only the tibial nerve portion can also be entrapped.
+For those patients, the clinical picture of Sciatic Nerve Neuralgia is much more intense, and they struggle with constant flare-ups during their entire life.

 3. Gluteal Nerves and Arteries